-- Early crop stress detection is powered by specialised cameras on satellites and planes helps detect crop stress symptoms earlier than with naked eyes.
+- Early crop stress detection is powered by specialised cameras on satellites helps detect crop stress symptoms earlier than with naked eyes.

 - With FluroSense regular reports and stress detection alerts, crop scouts don’t need to worry about checking each field every time they visit a grower.

 - Evaluate the risk of having the stress in all of your fields, and see how the program pays off.
 Putting the reports on just some fields might not solve the issue.